odahu/odahu-docs/source/gen_glossary.rst

         :term:`Connections <Connection>` to deploy a packaged model on a Kubernetes cluster.

     Deploy
-        Containerized process that `Deploys <Deploy>`results of a :term:`Package` operation to Kubernetes cluster with a REST web service.
+        Containerized process that deploys results of a :term:`Package` operation to Kubernetes cluster with a REST web service.

     Trainer Metrics